Ajarmar/bwba-leaderboards/README.md

 ## Information

 These four games for the Game Boy are all the same game with graphical differences.
+The acronym "BWBA" is just the initials of the four games.

 ## Submission